Solve a spatial problem

 The tools are grouped into categories based on the type of analysis they perform.
 The Use Proximity tools help you answer one of the most common questions posed in spatial analysis: What is near what?

-- In the Use Proximity group, click Create Buffers.
+- Select Feature Analysis then in the Use Proximity group, click Create Buffers.

 The Create Buffers tool opens in the Perform Analysis pane.
 Like all tools, it has options or parameters that need to be set.

 Now you'll set the parameters for the Create Buffers tool and run it.
 The tool will create a new area layer containing 14 buffer features—one for each campground.
 The buffer features will be circles of a 1.5-kilometer radius centered on the campgrounds.
 Your assumption is that campers are most likely to come in contact with Nassella tussock on walks, bike rides, and similar excursions.
 The 1.5-kilometer value seems reasonable, but it may also make sense to consider longer distances.

 - In the Create Buffers tool pane, click the Choose layer containing features to buffer drop-down menu and click NassellatussockRanges - Commercial Campgrounds

 - In the Enter the buffer size text box, type 1.5 and click the adjacent drop-down menu of distance units and select Kilometers.